pdffiller/qless-php/README.md

 ### Running A Worker

-The Qless PHP worker was heavily inspired by [Resque](https://github.com/chrisboulton/php-resque)'s worker, but thanks to the power of the qless-core lua scripts, it is much simpler, and you are welcome to write your own (e.g. if you'd rather save memory by not forking the worker for each job).
+The Qless PHP [forking worker](#forking-worker) was heavily inspired by [Resque](https://github.com/chrisboulton/php-resque)'s worker, but thanks to the power of the qless-core lua scripts, it is much simpler and you are welcome to write your own or use the included [non-forking worker](#non-forking-worker) (e.g. if you'd rather save memory by not forking the worker for each job).

+#### Forking Worker

 As with resque...